 Using this feature is very simple.
-All you need to do is first deploy or publish the report into Power BI website or service. and there click on the report (not dashboard).
-Once you opened the report click on File menu option and choose Publish to Web.
+All you need to do is first deploy or publish the report into Power BI website or service.
+And there click on the report (not dashboard).
+Once you opened the report, click on File menu option and choose to Publish to Web.

 Then you will be informed about this feature in a message box that mentions this step will create a link and embed code for you to share with the world through a website or even email.
 Click on Create embed code below.

-Again because this is all about sharing a report and obviously the data in the report, you will be informed again to check confidentiality of the data and report, and make sure you are sharing the content that is not harmful for an organization or someone when it is view-able for public.
+Because this is all about sharing a report and apparently the data in the report, you will be informed again to check confidentiality of the data and report and make sure you are sharing the content that is not harmful for an organization or someone when it is viewable for the public.

-After clicking on Publish above you will see the embed code plus a link to share through email if you want.
-You can also choose the size of screen for embed code.
+After clicking on Publish above, you will see the embed code plus a link to share through email if you want.
+You can also choose the size of the screen for the embed code.

 You can browse the link right now to see the report in browser

-For browsing the report you don’t need to login to Power BI service.
-In fact people for viewing this report won’t need anything.
-And as you see report is fully interactive and users can highlight, select or deselect items.
+For browsing the report, you don’t need to login to Power BI service.
+In fact, people for viewing this report won’t need anything.
+As you see in the screenshot, the report is fully interactive, and users can highlight, select or deselect items.

 You can also use the embed code and add it to your HTML page, or blog post or wherever you want them to see the report.
 Here is I embedded my code;